nicolas-chamand/webstudio-builder/deploy/README.md

 You can now setup your reverse proxy to start using the application.

 ## Usage
-The value of `AUTH_SECRET` in the .env file is the one to be used to log into the app when "Login with Secret".
+The value of `AUTH_SECRET` in the .env file is the one to be used to login into the app when "Login with Secret".